Lenore Residents Preserve Area Home

 purposely left part of a wall bare to demonstrate how willow laths cut and

 shaped by Gerwing and his brothers furnished the home's interior for plastering.

-All of their labor was volunteered, as were donations of time and furniture by other
+All of their labor was volunteered, as were donations of time and

 residents, service clubs and church groups.

 pioneer wood burning stove, numerous period household items and tools, and some